Vegan Tamales Recipe (Tamales Rojos)

 How to Make Vegan Tamales Rojos

-These vegan tamales have an extra step in them because we need to also add salsa to the masa dough.
+These vegan tamales have an extra step in them because we need to also add the red chile salsa to the masa dough.
 But don’t worry because this same red chile salsa is also added to the vegan filling.

 Please note that I use a large bowl and a handled mixer to make tamales masa.
 But you can also use a stand mixer or even use a large bowl, a wooden spoon and your hands.
 It’s up to you.
 Just make sure to whip the masa enough so it floats and that all ingredients are well incorporated.